A Disturbance in the Force: Production and release

 In November 2020, io9 announced that the documentary was being directed by Jeremy Coon and Steve Kozak with Kyle Newman and Adam F. Goldberg producing.
 The film was in the editing stage, and some additional interviews were still being conducted.

 The film had its world premiere on March 11, 2023, at South by Southwest.
 There were additional festival screenings in May to celebrate Star Wars Day in Dallas and Milwaukee.

 On "Life Day" 2023, a select theatrical run was announced leading up to a home release on digital and Blu-ray on December 5, 2023.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 73 out of 100, based on seven critics, indicating "generally favorable" reviews.

 The Hollywood Reporters Daniel Fienberg wrote, "Some of its mockery and many of its nerd-friendly celebrity talking heads — Seth Green!
 Kevin Smith!
 Paul Scheer! — are predictable, but when it isn’t poking fun at moments of iconic trash, it offers an insightful exploration of the production and context of the special."
 NPR's Linda Holmes said, "even if you just want to see a lot of clips of Harrison Ford looking like he wants to dissolve into goo and seep into the floor, never to be seen again, it's well worth tracking the documentary down."